c0mbine/TTC-heardlediscordbot/README.md

 # TTC-heardlediscordbot
 A bot to track heardle scores for discord members

-Track our scores
+Track our scores after a headle past

-Paste your score and match with your ID

-// go for par
-!heardle [0-6]

-Stats would be numbers of heardles reported divided by points Every day you don't post a heardle it counts as a skip gi
+Stats would be numbers of heardles reported divided by points

 TODO:
  - [x] Core logic